cue-lang/cue/doc/ref/spec.md

 CUE does not distinguish between types and values, only between concrete and partially defined instances of a certain type.

-For example `string` is the identifier used to set of all possible strings.
+For example `string` is the identifier denoting the set of all possible strings.
 The string `"hello"` is an instance of such a string and ordered below this string.
 The value `42` is not an instance of `string`.